s1lvax/biblecli/README.md

 `BibleCLI` is a simple Ruby based CLI application to fetch random/specific Bible verses.

-I decided to built it to help me learn the basics of Ruby.
+I decided to build it to help me learn the basics of Ruby.

 PS: Ruby is awesome :)